dkallen78/math-trainer/README.md

 results of timed tests, you should administer it after an untimed one.
 The researchers attribute this effect to practice and familiarity ameliorating the negative effect.

+---

+Pearson did a study ([Pearson, 2004](http://images.pearsonassessments.com/images/tmrs/tmrs_rg/TimedUntimed.pdf)) that looked at timed versus untimed administrations of the Stanford
+10 test and (despite their interest in timed tests) found mixed results.
+They found that an untimed test was a benefit to students with disabilities and primary school students but also that secondary school students who took an untimed test performed worse.

 ### Effect of Math Anxiety on Performance

 Despite what [Tsui & Mazzocco (2007)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2806671/)